byui-cit/cit470/firewalls/README.md

   - Configure an administrator account for each team member.
   - On your team's secure-facing firewall, configure another sub-interface for your team's secure zone, configured with its required VLAN tag, IPv4 address/subnet mask, and also configured to respond to ICMP "pings" (echo requests).
+  - Configure a default route on the secure-facing firewall.
+(The "next hop" should be the inside zone address of your Internet-facing firewall.)
   - Configure policies that allow hosts in your secure zone to use any application protocol to communicate with hosts in your DMZ and inside zone.
   - Configure policies that allow hosts in your inside zone to use SSH or RDP to communicate with hosts in your secure zone.
 - Verify that your DMZ and inside zone hosts can access the Internet and receive OS updates.